pantheon-systems/documentation/source/content/guides/launch/07-launch-check.md

 1. Repeat these steps for the **<span class="glyphicons glyphicons-equalizer"></span> Test** and **<span class="glyphicons glyphicons-cardio"></span> Live** environments.

-For more information on this feature, see [Backups Tool](/backups).
+For more information on this feature, refer to [Backups Tool](/backups).

 ## Enable and Test Email Plugin/Module (Optional)

 If your site will be sending outgoing email, we *strongly* recommend using a third-party email service provider.
-See [Email on Pantheon](/email) for more information.
+Refer to [Email on Pantheon](/email) for more information.

 <Alert type="info" title="Note">